 I like stopping for coffee at the Visitor Center in the park and walking around behind the building to the massive deck in the back.
 The deck directly faces the mountain and offers a jaw-dropping view to enjoy.
 TIP – There’s no cell service in Mount Robson Provincial Park, so use the WiFi at the Visitor Center or the public telephones here if you need to.

 There are lots of day hikes here of various lengths.
 The Berg Lake Trail is one of the best (it’s the most beautiful hike I’ve done in Canada), so it’s easy to see why this is one of the most popular trails in the Rockies.
-The highlights of this trail include Valley of a Thousand Falls Emperor Falls.
+The highlights of this trail include Valley of a Thousand Falls and Emperor Falls.
 Berg Lake and the Berg Glacier.
-This is a long trail (41.5 kilometers), so often, people will make this a multi-day hike and camp at one of the campgrounds along the way.
+This is a long trail (41.5 kilometers/26 miles), so often, people will make this a multi-day hike and camp at one of the campgrounds along the way.

-A gentler and shorter hiking option is the Kinney Lake Trail which is 4.5 kilometers and should take about 2.5 hours to go there and back.
+A gentler and shorter hiking option is the Kinney Lake Trail which is 4.5 kilometers (2.8 miles) and should take about 2.5 hours to go there and back.
 The trail follows the Robson River to Kinney Lake winding through old cedar and hemlock forest on the way.
 This is a great trail to see wildlife!

 Or skip the hike altogether and take a helicopter!
 Robson HeliMagic flies to Berg Lake – offering an amazing view as the helicopter flies low over the mountainside showcasing Kinney Lake, the breathtaking Valley of a Thousand Falls, and overtop of the Mist and Berg Lake Glaciers.

 Camping is also great in this park!
 There are around 180 vehicle-accessible campsites in the park that are open for reservations from May until September.
 Reservations can be made in advance, although there will be a few first-come, first-serve sites.
-Campsites on the Berg Lake Trail can also be booked in advance because of its popularity.
+Campsites on the Berg Lake Trail can also be booked in advance because of their popularity.

 2023 Update: Berg Lake Trail is currently closed due to flooding that damaged the trail in 2021.
 A portion of the trail to the Kinney Lake Campground will reopen in 2023.
 Check for updates here before you go!